Tridecatrix/ssdVSzram-benchmark/README.md

 Submodule repositories initially provided by Iacovos "Jack" Kolokakis.

+# TODOS

+(URGENT) Update run scripts:
+- make sure the comments describing what command to run the script with is accurate
+- update all mentions of zrammnt to fit new location of zram mounts (/mnt)

 # Setup

 Run the `scripts/setup.sh` script to download the git submodules `fio_scripts` and `system_util` as well as initialize a mounting point for zram.
 You will likely need to adjust commands there as necessary, but the script contains the necessary steps.